 Bowflex SelectTech 552 Dumbbells

-Your core needs progressive overload in workouts to see ongoing progress.
-Grab an easy-to-grip pair of dumbbells for adding to exercises like side bends and sit-ups.
+Your core needs progressive overload movements that engage more muscles and benefit you on the run dumbbells for adding to exercises like side bends and sit-ups.
 These adjustable dumbbells save a ton of space and provide you with settings from 5 to 52.5 pounds so you can increase the resistance as you build strength and stamina.

 Perform Better First Place Mini Bands